uditalias/propserver/README.md

 ### Responsive property observation for JavaScript

-Observe object properties for changes in real time, get notified when the propery change with prev and next values.
+Observe object properties for real time changes, get notified when the propery change.

+## What is it good for

+Sometimes you want to be notified on each frame about a property change so you can handle things in a more responsive way.
+Consider when you have an element on a page, and you want to check its `offsetTop` property so you know when the element is inside the viewport.
+You can observe the element `offetTop` propserver and be notified on each frame when the property changed.

+**This module should be used on the client side. don't use it with node**

 ## Install
 Install via npm with